-The planning_capacity_MW metric reports how much firm capacity is called for in each region to meet the planning reserve margin, where firm capacity is defined as capacity that can reliably contribute to meeting the region's peak demand.
-For documentation of how ReEDS assesses the ability of different generators to contribute firm capacity, see Brown et al. (2020) and the forthcoming documentation for the 2020 version of ReEDS.
+The planning capacity MW metric reports how much firm capacity is called for in each region to meet the planning reserve margin, where firm capacity is defined as capacity that can reliably contribute to meeting the region's peak demand.
+For documentation of how ReEDS assesses the ability of different generators to contribute firm capacity, see (Ho et al. 2021).